denovo/Antenna-faq/docs/components/mediaslider.md

 ## Potential CSS pitfall

-You need to make sure that the themes CC is referenced correctly inside the '<style>' tags inside the 08 mediaSliderHTML block.
+You need to make sure that the themes CC is referenced correctly inside the style tags inside the 08 mediaSliderHTML block.
 If your app has a different name for the base_themes table you will need to update the CSS inside the style tags to match with your app name.

 For example, if your cloud collection is called `"base_themes (01)"`